Now accepting 2020 Excellence in Teaching, Learning and Service Award (ETLS) Nominations.

 Make your donation go even further by asking your employer to match it.

 If you're a Cascadia employee, you can easily support the foundation through payroll

 deduction as part of the Cascadia Team Giving [DOC] program.

 If you would like to support the Cascadia community of lifelong learners with a contribution of another sort, like stocks and securities or in-kind, non-cash donations, please contact the foundation.
 We will be glad to work with you.

 If you have questions about any of these giving opportunities, please email the foundation or call 425-352-8840.

-The Cascadia Community College Foundation gratefully acknowledges our most generous annual donors, those who contribute $1,000 or more each year to the foundation, for providing vital support to important college programs and a crucial, financial lifeline to students in need.
+The Cascadia College Foundation gratefully acknowledges our most generous annual donors, those who contribute $1,000 or more to the foundation, for providing vital support to important college programs and a crucial, financial assistance to deserving students.

 Your generosity provides the critical private support that changes lives -- one scholarship, loan, or grant at a time.

 As a member of The President’s Club, you will receive:

 - An invitation to special President's Club events